MartinEBravo/movie-rating-predictor-service/README.md

 ### Historical Backfilling

 The `1_historical_data` pipeline filters movies with a `status` of `"Released"`, as movies without IMDb ratings cannot be used as targets for training.
-Additional data cleaning steps include:

-- Dropping columns with missing data.
+Data cleaning was also performed where columns with missing data were dropped.
-- Removing duplicates.

 ### Feature Engineering